 Representative Results:

+By performing the DC, open-circuit, short-circuit, and load tests, the transformer’s equivalent circuit parameters were identified; therefore, simulating, operating, and analyzing realistic transformer behavior become possible.

 Applications: The described tests are critical in evaluating the impedance of a transformer and in determining its equivalent circuit parameters.
 Since transformer applications vary from simple chargers to high power AC transmission, appropriately characterizing different transformers for various applications is essential.
 Transformer impedance is used in power systems to determine possible fault impedances on either side of a transformer, approximate the efficiency of a transformer, calculate its line and load regulation, and simulate the transformer as part of larger electrical systems.